Antone's Famous Po' Boys

 Antone's Famous Po' Boys, formerly Antone's Import Company, is a sandwich shop chain based in Houston, Texas.
-Established by Lebanese American Jalal Antone, it grew to having fifteen locations and having products distributed throughout the Southern United States, but was beset by ownership disputes within the surviving family in the 1990s.
+Established by Jalal Antone, an American of Lebanese and Syrian descent, it grew to having fifteen locations and having products distributed throughout the Southern United States, but was beset by ownership disputes within the surviving family in the 1990s.
 Legacy Restaurants now owns the trademark and operates all restaurants with the name.
 From circa the 1990s until 2018 several shops franchising the Antone's name were operated as the Original Antone's Import Company.